State COVID-19 relief bill to provide stimulus funds to parents

 When the state received the money through the CARES Act, Sen. Warren Daniel said that the state was hoping it would be able to use the funds for regular budget expenses and operations.

-Daniel hopes that the payments will help ease some of the burden that local families have faced during the economic downturn and assist children who have switched to online learning.
+Daniel hopes that the payments will help ease some of the burden that Avery families have faced during the economic downturn and assist children who have switched to online learning.

 “Parents are having more problems with child care issues and other types of issues when kids are home.
 It’s sort of a supplement on the $1,200 payment that the federal government already sent out,” Daniel said.

 The bill will also provide $20 million in funding to YMCAs across the state, which should include the Williams YMCA in Linville.
 It is possible that the money may be able to go toward the YMCA’s afterschool program.
 W.A.M.Y.
-Community Action and the Williams YMCA did not receive their state grants for afterschool programs this year.
+Community Action and the Williams YMCA did not receive its state grant for its afterschool programs this year.

+“I know that the Avery County YMCA needed funding for their student program.
+It’s $100,000 per grant.
+I’ve already talked to Trey (Oakley) and given him a heads up to get his application in,” Daniel said.

 Additionally, the bill includes a provision that will hold school systems harmless if they experience a loss in enrollment, which in turn affects the amount of money they receive from the state.
 School systems’ budgets will not be affected if students choose to pursue other educational pathways such as homeschooling.